scorelab/Codelabz/README.md

 To run cypress tests:
 `npx cypress run`
-It will open a promt displaying all the tests.You can find detailed information [here](https://docs.cypress.io/guides/guides/command-line#How-to-run-commands)
+It will open a prompt displaying all the tests.You can find detailed information [here](https://docs.cypress.io/guides/guides/command-line#How-to-run-commands)